 The Takeaway

-In certain situations, a buyer may consider making an offer on a house even with one or two of these home inspection red flags.
+In certain situations, a buyer may consider making an offer on a house even with one or two of the home inspection red flags on this list.
 But before committing to a property that needs TLC, you’ll want to add up what the potential repairs may cost.
 Doing the math now could mean fewer financial surprises when you move in.
 And in some cases, it may be possible to negotiate with the seller so that major issues are addressed before the closing.

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
 Plus, applying is extra convenient: It's online, with access to one-on-one help.